Fokkert/n8n-wazuh-integration/README.md

 sudo systemctl restart wazuh-manager
 ```

+### Debugging The Integration

+You can check `/var/ossec/logs/integrations.log` to find any errors or alerts that could potentially interrupt your integration.

-✅ **You’re all set! , Just wait for the first allert and then extend your workflow based on that !**
+✅ **You’re all set! , Just wait for the first alert and then extend your workflow based on that !**